govuk-one-login/observability-infrastructure/fargate/README.md

 Your container needs to have access to the internet, so that it can send it's metrics to Dynatrace.

-In order to pull secrets from Secrets mamnager you VPC will need a vpc endpoint for secrets manager.
+To pull secrets from Secrets Manager, your VPC will need a VPC Endpoint for Secrets Manager.

 ## Template